aromatt/side-cli/README.md

 {"foo":1,"bar":1}
 ```
 ...but then we'd lose the usernames.
 With xcopr, we get to keep the original data by
-delegating the line-mangling to a coprocess.
+isolating the line-mangling to a coprocess.

 #### Solution with `xcopr filter`
 (`xcopr f`, for short)